dmlc/dgl/examples/pytorch/graphsage/experimental/README.md

 **Note**: users need to make sure that the master node has right permission to ssh to all the other nodes.

-Users need to copy the training script to remote machines as well.
+Users need to copy the training script to the workspace directory on remote machines as well.

 ### Step 3: Launch distributed jobs